cdumay/flask-graylog/README.rst

             "username": auth.username
         })

-Additionnal info can be accessed using `g.user` (see: Graylog REST API result of GET /users/{username})
+Additionnal info can be accessed using :code:`g.user` (see: Graylog REST API result of GET /users/{username})

 **NOTE:** Graylog tokens are supported, take a look at the Graylog REST API documentation.